isc-projects/stork/doc/user/overview.rst

 - To provide alerting mechanisms that indicate failures, fault conditions, and other unwanted events in Kea DHCP services.
 - To permit easier troubleshooting of these services.
-- To allow remote configuration of the Kea DHCP servers.
+- To allow remote configuration of Kea DHCP servers.

-Although Stork currently only offers monitoring, insight, alerts and configuration for Kea DHCP, we plan to add similar capabilities for BIND 9 in future versions.
+Although Stork currently only offers monitoring, insight, alerts, and configuration for Kea DHCP, we plan to add similar capabilities for BIND 9 in future versions.

-Please refer to the :ref:`glossary` for specific wording used further in this documentation and in the Stork UI.
+Please refer to the :ref:`glossary` for specific terms used in this documentation and in the Stork UI.

 Architecture